Frequently Asked Questions

 Who is eligible for Seattle Promise?

-Going forward, students at ALL Seattle Public High Schools’ in the graduating class of 2020 will be eligible for the Seattle Promise.
+Students at all Seattle public high schools’ in the graduating class of 2020 are eligible for Seattle Promise.
 They will begin their studies at the college of their choice (North Seattle College, Seattle Central College or South Seattle College) in fall 2020.